vfsfitvnm/ViMusic/README.md

 - [**YouTube-Internal-Clients**](https://github.com/zerodytrash/YouTube-Internal-Clients): A python script that discovers hidden YouTube API clients.
 Just a research project.
 - [**ionicons**](https://github.com/ionic-team/ionicons): Premium hand-crafted icons built by Ionic, for Ionic apps and web apps everywhere.

-<a href="https://www.flaticon.com/authors/ilham-fitrotul-hayat" title="music icons">App icon based on icon created by Ilham Fitrotul Hayat - Flaticon</a>
+<a href="https://www.flaticon.com/authors/ilham-fitrotul-hayat" title="music icons">App icon based on the icon created by Ilham Fitrotul Hayat - Flaticon</a>

 ## Disclaimer
 This project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC or any of its affiliates and subsidiaries.